codenameyau/dotfiles/reference/bash-sheet.md

  * `local`: **Declare a variable to have a scope limited to the current function**.
   .
 As soon as the function exits, the variable disappears.
 Assigning to it in a function also doesn't change a global variable with the same name, should one exist.
 The same options as taken by `declare` can be passed to `local`.
  * `type`: **Show the type of the command name specified as argument**.
   .
-The type can be either: ''alias'', ''keyword'', ''function'', ''builtin'', or ''file''.
+The type can be either: "alias", "keyword", "function", "builtin", or "file".

 === Input ===
- * `read`: **Read a line ''(unless the `-d` option is used to change the delimiter from ''newline'' to something else)'' and put it in the variables denoted by the arguments given to `read`**.
+ * `read`: **Read a line "(unless the `-d` option is used to change the delimiter from "newline" to something else)" and put it in the variables denoted by the arguments given to `read`**.
   .
 If more than one variable name is given, split the line up using the characters in [[IFS]] as delimiters.
 If less variable names are given than there are split chunks in the line, the last variable gets all data left unsplit.

 === Output ===